briandong/myLearnings/myLearningBazel.md

 A package is defined as a directory containing a file named BUILD, residing beneath the top-level directory in the workspace.

+A package includes all files in its directory, plus all subdirectories beneath it, except those which themselves contain a BUILD file.

 ### Target

 The elements of a package are called targets.
 Most targets are one of two principal kinds, files and rules.